-With the widespread use of intelligent lighting, lighting bars need to be able to handle the new infrastructure required to run a modern system.
+There is now the widespread use of intelligent lighting.
+Lighting bars need to be able to handle the new infrastructure required to run a modern system.
 In the vast majority of cases, the easiest thing is to start from scratch and design the best kind of system for the school’s needs.
 Some schools wish to simply upgrade an existing system so that they can keep their existing stock in use.
 This is not a problem, as we can design a system that incorporates the old, but also brings the system up to date.

 What is the main difference between generic and intelligent lighting?

 Broadly speaking, generic lighting is a lamp that is plugged into a dimming pack controlled by a lighting desk.
 The lamp gets brighter or dimmer depending on the value sent by the lighting desk.
-Intelligent lighting on the whole no longer requires a dimmer pack and instead requires hard (constant) power.
-It also requires a data connection, most commonly DMX, but more recently RJ45 based control such as art net.
-It is referred to as intelligent lighting because unlike a generic fixture that uses only one channel to operate it, an intelligent fixture uses multiple channels, depending on the complexity of the fixture.
+Intelligent lighting on the whole, no longer requires a dimmer pack.
+Instead it requires hard (constant) power.
+Also requiring a data connection, most commonly DMX, but more recently RJ45 based control such as art net.
+It is referred to as intelligent lighting, because unlike a generic fixture that uses only one channel to operate it, an intelligent fixture uses multiple channels.
+Depending on the complexity of the fixture.
 The benefit is that, where as you used to need one light for facelight, one for a gobo wash and one for that tiny red special downstage.
 An intelligent light can do all of those and more, saving rigging time and focusing time.